 In January 2015, California passed controversial legislation known as AB 60.
 This bill allowed noncitizens to legally acquire a driver’s license.
 Even though California was not the first state to bravely allow noncitizens to drive legally, many conservative Republicans argued against the bill, putting forth anti-immigrant arguments.
-A significant point opponents made was that the bill would reward people for breaking the law.
+Significant point opponents made was that the bill would reward people for breaking the law.
 Others feared that the identification would be used to commit voter fraud, even though the license granted under AB60 expressly states it can be used for driving a car and does not grant any other public benefits.

 Currently, there are 14 states that distribute driver’s licenses to residents, regardless of citizenship status.
 Click here to view a map of these states from the National Immigration Law Center.
 The 14 states are California, Colorado, Connecticut, Maryland, Nevada, New Mexico, Puerto Rico, Utah, Vermont, Washington, and Washington D.C.